-The following terms express either flexibility or strength in the policy language and are used when considering development applications or other matters related to <a href="https://doi.or/10.1007/jhearth-10.1007/jhearth
+The following terms express either flexibility or strength in the policy language and are used when considering development applications or other matters related to The Planning Act, or other legislation:

 - May-implies that there is discretion and flexibility or that criteria are to be satisfied in the application of an Official Plan policy. - Should-implies that the policy is directive and a convincing planning reason is required in order not to fully comply with an Official Plan policy.